WinstonMarvel/weird-salads/docs/concept.md

 ### Other Technical Specifications

 //todo: Define and align other specifications with dev team - class names, folder structure, etc

+// Define backend routes here and what each route would return

 ## Developing the project